On the existence of shadow prices for optimal investment with random endowment: Example: when the random endowment becomes negative

-In this subsection, we shall prove that (\ref{strategy}) defines a maximal trading strategy in $\mathcal{A}^\lambda(1)$.
+We now prove that (\ref{strategy}) defines a maximal trading strategy in $\mathcal{A}^\lambda(1)$, i.e., Proposition \ref{maxima}.
 Here, $\mathcal{A}^\lambda(1)$ could be the set of admissible trading strategies defined in \cite{CS15duality} without no-short-selling constraint. \begin{proof}[Proof of Proposition \ref{maxima}] Let $\varphi=(\varphi_t^0, \varphi_t^1)_\tT$ be another trading strategy in $\mathcal{A}^\lambda(1)$.
-Since the stock-price process $S$ is continuous and the trading strategies are pathwisely of finite variation, we could only consider those $(\varphi^0, \varphi^1)$ with right-continuous paths (cf.~\cite{CSY15}).
+Since the stock-price process $S$ is continuous and the predictable trading strategies are pathwisely of finite variation, we could only consider those $(\varphi^0, \varphi^1)$ with right-continuous paths (cf.~\cite{CSY15}).
 In addition, we assume that the agent buys no more stocks after time $T/2$.

 In what follows, we shall discuss trading strategies $\varphi$ in two cases and furthermore, we shall prove that the following statement cannot hold

 and thus $\widehat{\varphi}$ is a maximal trading strategy in $\mathcal{A}^\lambda(1)$.